$H^\infty$-calculus for the Dirichlet Laplacian on conical domains: Introduction

-with arbitrary angle $0<\kappa<2\pi$ and on the corresponding wedges $\calD\times\R^m$ with arbitrary co-dimension $m\in\N$.
+here, $\Omega$ is an open and connected subset of the unit sphere $S^{d-1}$ admitting a $C^2$-boundary ($d\in\N$, $d\geq 2$).
+Moreover, the analysis is extended to corresponding wedges $\calD\times\R^m$ with arbitrary codimension $m\in\N$.
 The main novelty is that we consider \emph{mixed} power weights based on both the distance $\rho_\calD$ to the boundary $\partial\calD$ and the distance $\rho_\circ$ to the tip $\{0\}$ of $\calD$.
 The domain of the operator is formulated in terms of (homogeneous) Sobolev spaces with weights of similar structure.

 Our main motivation comes from the regularity analysis of \emph{stochastic} partial differential equations and related partial differential equations with forcing terms degenerating at the boundary.
 Over the last decade, it has been shown in a series of papers~\cite{Cio20,CioKimLee2019, KimLeeSeo2021,KimLeeSeo2022b} that weighted Sobolev spaces with mixed weights based on both the distance to the boundary and the distance to the tip provide a suitable framework for an $L^p$-theory for these equations on angular domains and smooth cones.
 The mixed weights are needed in order to capture the influence and the interplay of the two main sources for spatial singularities of the solution: the incompatibility between noise and boundary conditions, which yields blow-ups of the higher-order derivatives of the solution along the boundary, and the singularities of the boundary, which have a similar effect in their vicinity (we refer to the introductions of~\cite{CioKimKyeLeeLin2018,cioicalicht2024sobolevspacesmixedweights} for details).
-The results obtained so far rely on direct calculations by means of refined Green function estimates and (S)PDE techniques that are typical for the so-called analytic approach to SPDEs.
+The current state-of-the-art results rely on direct calculations by means of refined Green function estimates and (S)PDE techniques that are typical for the so-called analytic approach to SPDEs.